HaxeFoundation/HaxeManual/content/02-types.md

 ```cpp
 MySpecialButton* myButton = new MySpecialButton(); // C++
 ```
-The explicit type annotations are not required in Haxe, because the compiler can **infer** the type:
+Explicit type annotations are not required in Haxe, because the compiler can **infer** the type:

 ```haxe
 var myButton = new MySpecialButton(); // Haxe